ystv/my-tv/README.md

 ## Basic breakdown of how to edit this:

-index.tsx to change theme
+`src/index.tsx` to change theme

-App.tsx to add pages or change page routing in react Router
+`src/components/App/PageRouter.tsx` to add pages or change page routing in react Router

-NavbarWithDrawer.tsx to change/add menu links/icons
+`src/components/sidebar/items.ts` to change/add menu links/icons

 ## Learn More